Ktuzinowski/PyTorch-CKA/README.md

 <!-- Checkpoints -->
 ## Checkpoints

-Download checkpoints from Google Drive using **checkpoints/download_for_checkpoints.py**, downloads all zip files for CIFAR10 and CIFAR100 trained models.
+1. Download checkpoints from Google Drive using **checkpoints/download_for_checkpoints.py**, downloads all zip files for CIFAR10 and CIFAR100 trained models.
-* Download Checkpoints
   ```sh
   python checkpoints/download_for_checkpoints.py
   ```
-Unzip all checkpoint zip files using **checkpoints/unzip_checkpoints.py", unzips all checkpoints into corresponding folders.
+2. Unzip all checkpoint zip files using **checkpoints/unzip_checkpoints.py", unzips all checkpoints into corresponding folders.
 Feel free to delete zip files afterwards if wanted.
   ```sh
   python checkpoints/unzip_checkpoints.py
   ```